CobaltBar/FNF-Horizon-Engine/README.md

 # FNF Wonder Engine

-FNF Wonder Engine is a recode of Friday Night Funkin', built for mods.
+FNF Wonder Engine is a recode of Friday Night Funkin', built for mods and made for fun.

 ## Features: